ishan16696/design-patterns-Golang/README.md

   - It's a creational design pattern that separate the construction of a complex object or segregating the one builder into multiple builders.
 It is used to construct a complex object step by step and the final step will return the object.
 Check example [here](https://github.com/ishan16696/design-patterns-Golang/tree/main/Builder).

     ```go
     // instead of passing all parameters at once via constructor to create object, we can use builder pattern to create object step by step.
     emp1 := dev.SetName("Ishan").SetTechStack([]string{"C++", "Docker", "Go"}).SetEmpID(2).BuildDev()
     ```

+## Singleton

+  - It's creational desing pattern that ensures that a class has only one instance and provides a global point of access to it.
+This is useful when exactly one object is needed to coordinate actions across a system.
+Check example [here](https://github.com/ishan16696/design-patterns-Golang/tree/main/Singleton).

+    ```go
+    type Singleton struct {
+        // Your singleton fields
+    }

+    var (
+        instance *Singleton
+        once     sync.Once
+    )

+    func GetInstance() *Singleton {
+        once.Do(func() {
+            instance = &Singleton{
+                // ...
+            }
+        })
+        return instance
+    }
+    ```

+    > Note: Always use `sync.Once` in Go for thread safe.

 ## Decorator